epiverse/bcra-js/BCRA-JS-Implementation-Plan.md

 }

 /**
- * Recodes number of biopsies and validates against hyperplasia *
+ * Recodes number of biopsies and validates against atypical hyperplasia *
  * Recoding rules:
  * - 0 or 99 (unknown) → Category 0